aaronbloomfield/ccc/hws/dex/index.md

 The `price()` function will return the current price in cents.
 Thus, if the price is $99.23 per (fake) ETH, it would return `9923`.

-There are two deployed contracts that implemented this interface, the contract addresses of which are on the Canvas landing page.
+There are two deployed contracts that implemented this interface, the contract addresses of which are in the blockchain explorer's links section.
 The first is a constant implementation, which always returns $100.00 (formally: `10000`) as the price.
 The implementation for this is in [EtherPriceOracleConstant.sol](EtherPriceOracleConstant.sol.html) ([src](EtherPriceOracleConstant.sol)), and shown below.
 You can use this file for debugging or on the Javascript development environment in Remix, as it always returns the same value.

 ```
 // SPDX-License-Identifier: GPL-3.0-or-later